 • Ask questions; verify the problem before trying to solve it

 • Show your work, talk through the problem

 • Critical/analytical thinking

 • Effective communication skills

-• You don’t have to have the right answer – they want to see your thought process and analytical skills
+• You don’t have to have the right answer – they want to see your thought process

 During The Interview

 Be sure to write the question or problem down, verify your assumptions about the problem and don’t be afraid to ask for clarification.
 You must have as much information as you can before you start answering a question.
 For example, if an interviewer asked you to design a house, you’d ask for verification on how big, how many people will be living there, what style.

 Talk through the process of solving the interview question.
 Even if you aren’t asked to write anything down on the whiteboard or paper, the interviewer needs to hear your thought process.